MaterializeInc/materialize/doc/user/content/integrations/dbt.md

   FROM POSTGRES CONNECTION pg_connection (PUBLICATION 'mz_source')
 ```

-**Note:** The [pre-hook](https://docs.getdbt.com/reference/resource-configs/pre-hook-post-hook) defined above is used to create the replication views that reproduce the publication's original tables.
+The [pre-hook](https://docs.getdbt.com/reference/resource-configs/pre-hook-post-hook) defined above is used to create the replication views that reproduce the publication's original tables.
 {{< /tab >}} {{< /tabs >}}

 Sources are defined in `.yml` files nested under a `sources:` key.